ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/how-to-use-corrections-posting.md

 ---
-title: Czech Local Functionality - corrections posting | Microsoft Docs
+title: Czech Local Functionality - corrections posting
 description: This local function is used to force corrective posting.
 author: v-pejano